tu-rbo/differentiable-particle-filters/README.md

 Dependencies
 ------------

-Our code builds on python3 and the following libraries.
+Our code builds on python3 and the following libraries. *It is important that the libraries are installed for python3 not python2.*

 numpy